zuls/VINAnalyzer/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you have suggestions for improvements, bug fixes, or new features, please feel free to open an [issue](https://github.com/your-username/VINScan/issues) or submit a [pull request](https://github.com/your-username/VINScan/pulls).
+If you have suggestions for improvements, bug fixes, or new features, please feel free to open an [issue](https://github.com/zuls/VINAnalyzer/issues) or submit a [pull request](https://github.com/zuls/VINAnalyzer/pulls).

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----
 ````